TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

-***3.Average trip duration for members and casuals per month, day of the week, and hour of the day***
+***3. Average trip duration for members and casuals per month, day of the week, and hour of the day***

 - *Day*